 A good travel wardrobe has pieces that are multi-purpose.
 Scarves/shawls are a good example, they perk up a wardrobe, keep you warm, and can be styled in many ways.

-I found these lovelies surfing Amazon.
+I found this lovely surfing Amazon.
 I wanted something that looked great but didn’t cost a lot, I’m hard on my clothes and tend to lose things so I didn’t want to invest in something expensive.
 When I saw this scarf, though I was skeptical about how good it could be at $10.99, I ordered one knowing I could always return it.
 It was one of the best decisions I’ve made.
-So good in fact I ordered a second a day later.
 Made of a lightweight voile, these wraps are soft and cozy and feel like cashmere, and best of all they look great.
 I’ve received a ton of compliments and they’ve managed to stay beautiful after a lot of wear.